Watch for these common missteps to help lessen the impact of taxes on your investment portfolio.

 Avoid this mistake: Strategizing for tax efficiency on both federal and state levels can help lessen the impact of taxes on your investment returns.

-Reap the benefits of tax-efficient investing strategy
+Reap the benefits of a tax-efficient investing strategy

 We will account for taxes in your overall investing strategy, and partner with your tax professional to identify strategies that may help you save on taxes.